Dhyanesh-Panchal/OS_revision_and_linux_commands/Concepts/BIOS.md

 ## Booting Sequence:
 1. **Power on**
 2. **Power on Self test (POST)**: POST is a set of routine performed by firmware immediately after the boot.
-    - POST sequence is executed irrespective of the Operating System and is handled by the system BIOS.
+    - POST sequence is executed irrespective of the Operating System and is handled by the system BIOS/UEFI.
 Once the tests are passed the POST would generally notify the OS with beeps while the number of beeps can vary from system to system.
     - The checks are performed majorly on:
         - Hardware elements like processor, storage devices and memory.
         - Basic System Devices like keyboard, and other peripheral devices.